1993 Singaporean presidential election: Nomination Day

 Candidates needed to obtain a Certificate of Eligibility from the Presidential Elections Committee, and pay an election deposit of S$18,000, three times that of a Parliamentary candidate, in order to file their nomination papers.

+At the time of nomination, four candidates had applied for nominations but only two were eventually given, namely Chua Kim Yeow and Ong Teng Cheong.
+Workers' Party members J. B. Jeyaretnam and Tan Soo Phuan's application were unsuccessful.
 Ong had earlier resigned as Deputy Prime Minister, MP for Toa Payoh GRC, and party member of the People's Action Party (PAP) in order to contest in the election.

+Endorsements

+Chua was endorsed by some of the Cabinet and PAP members including then-Minister for Finance Richard Hu and Chairman and CEO of OCBC Bank Tony Tan, a future President-elect in 2011.

-Ong was backed by influential leaders such as Prime Minister Goh Chok Tong and Senior Minister Lee Kuan Yew.
-One of the assentors for Ong was Halimah Yacob, who would later go on to become the 8th President of Singapore 24 years later.
+Ong received endorsements from influential leaders such as Prime Minister Goh Chok Tong and Senior Minister Lee Kuan Yew.
+One of the assentors for Ong was another president-elect in 2017 Halimah Yacob, who would later join politics in 2001.

-However, some members of the Cabinet and the PAP supported Chua, including Minister for Finance Richard Hu and Chairman and CEO of OCBC Bank Tony Tan, who would later go on to become the 7th President of Singapore 18 years later in 2011.
-Workers' Party members J. B. Jeyaretnam and Tan Soo Phuan also applied for the nomination, but were not awarded the Certificate of Eligibility.